paithiov909/rjavacmecab/README.md

 a Java binding for MeCab.

-The goal of this package is to provide the simplest way to help use ‘MeCab’ from R over alternatives ([RMeCab](https://github.com/IshidaMotohiro/RMeCab) and [RcppMeCab](https://github.com/junhewk/RcppMeCab)).
+The goal of this package is to provide the simplest way to help use ‘MeCab’ from R than alternatives ([RMeCab](https://github.com/IshidaMotohiro/RMeCab) and [RcppMeCab](https://github.com/junhewk/RcppMeCab)).